Reviews You Can Rely On

 Not as stretchy as others

-On the downside, the Columbia Sandy River Cargo shorts are not as comfortable for all-day wear as some of the other contenders in the lineup.
-One tester found the high-rise and snug fit of the waistband irritated her skin at the waist, reducing their final score in this area.
-Testers also found that their mobility was slightly restricted by a lack of stretch in the Perfecta Plus II nylon fabric.
-While the 25-inch leg opening allows for decent movement overall, the fabric was a restraint when taking large, high steps up the trail.
-Additionally, each of the “cargo” accessory pockets is relatively small, which makes them less useful for storing the types of items many hikers consider necessities (for example, a phone).
-Despite these gripes, the athletic, multipurpose nature of these shorts and their excellent performance managing moisture make them a standout option for anyone who sweats heavily under exertion or expects to mix hiking with water play.
-But if mobility is a must in your decision-making for water-friendly shorts, check out the wide-legged Patagonia Baggies.
+Unfortunately, the Columbia Sandy River Cargo shorts are not as comfortable for all-day wear as other models we tested.
+One reviewer said, “The waistband was both high and had a snug fit, which irritated my skin a bit.”
+Testers also noticed that the lack of stretch in the nylon fabric slightly restricted mobility.
+While the 25-inch leg opening allows for decent movement overall, the fabric was a restraint when taking large, high steps up a steep trail.
+The “cargo” accessory pockets are all fairly small, making them less useful for storing the kinds of items many of us consider necessities (a phone, for instance).
+Shortcomings aside, the athletic, multipurpose design and excellent moisture management make these shorts a standout option for anyone who sweats heavily or expects to mix hiking with water fun.
+If mobility is your priority for water-friendly shorts, then check out the wide-legged Patagonia Baggies.

 Read more: Columbia Sandy River Cargo review